jaredhanson/kerouac/README.md

 >
 > -- Jack Kerouac

-Kerouac is a static site generator.
+Kerouac is a static site generator written in [Node.js](http://nodejs.org/).
 It is the simplest possible tool for transforming content written using lightweight markup, such as [Markdown](http://daringfireball.net/projects/markdown/), into a complete website.

 For highly-customized sites, Kerouac is also a powerful framework inspired by [Express](http://expressjs.com/).
 Each page in the generated website is declared as a route, which can take